SustainableUrbanSystemsLab/User-Backend/README.md

   - Implemented live production API host

 ### Bug Fixes
-- Fixed Verifcation and Email services to rely on userID.
+- Fixed Verification and Email services to rely on userID.

 ### Known Issues
-- Issues with verificatoin system not correctly updatign the database for verified users
+- Issues with verification system not correctly updating the database for verified users

 ## Version 0.3.0